Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/assess-and-discover.md

 - Are there mappings between the application and platform layer (e.g. if you get a site down alert and there is an infra alert for high CPU).
 - Is there monitoring for how the application availability (e.g up/down alerts)?

+## Roles and Responsibilites
+- Are application owners identified and mapped to specific roles that follow the principle of least privilege?